valtterielo/HSL-timetable/README.md

 # HSL-timetable
-Allows to fetch arrival times from a chosen HSL bus stop
+Allows user to fetch arrival times from a chosen HSL bus stop

 1. Select a stop you want from reittiopas.hsl.fi
 2. Click the name of the stop